The name Elmdon means 'hill of the elms'.

 The people of Elmdon: 1200 years of history by Betty Simmonds, 2006

 Elmdon past and present by Alan John Sherriff, 1995

 The Spooners of middle England by Anthony Spooner, 1981

 Damson by the pound by S F Beavan

 Elmdon and the church of St Nicholas by T Onley, 1952

 Elmdon ancient and modern, Warwick County News, 8th July 1939

 Check the online catalogue to see if the above books on Elmdon are available at your local Solihull library.

 Ordnance Survey maps 1886 to the present day are available at Solihull Heritage & Local Studies Service.

-Let us know your memories of Elmdon, however recent, by completing a memory sheet attached right.
+Let us know your memories of Elmdon, however recent, by completing a memory sheet attached below.